Afghan9111/twitter-clone-spring-boot-react-microservices/README.md

 # Twitter Clone Backend & Frontend

+> **🚧 Status:** This project is currently in active development.
+Some features are incomplete or may change, and additional improvements are planned.

 This is a microservices-based Twitter clone built with **Spring Boot**, **React**, **MySQL**, **WebSockets**, **Consul** for service discovery, and other modern tools.
 It includes multiple backend services and a frontend application.